How Pros Select Bull Put Spread Strikes For Monthly Income

 5. What expiration works best for bull put spreads?

 For income-focused trades, I find that using options with around 20–40 days to expiration gives a good balance between time decay and flexibility.
-In my Monthly Trend strategy, I typically place one carefully chosen SPX bull put spread each month and let time decay work in our favor over that period.
+In my Monthly Trend strategy, I typically place one carefully chosen SPX bull put spread each month and let time decay work in our favour over that period.

 6. Is a bull put spread a good strategy for beginners?

 Yes, as long as you keep risk defined and position sizes small.
 A bull put spread has a limited, known maximum loss, which makes it more beginner-friendly than selling naked puts.
 Where beginners usually struggle is in choosing safe strikes and managing downside risk.
-That’s exactly why I created the Monthly Trend service—to give newer traders a rules-based way to follow professionally designed trades.
+That’s exactly why I created the Monthly Trend service — to give newer traders a rules-based way to follow professionally designed trades.

 7. How does the Monthly Trend service choose its SPX bull put spread strikes?

 In Monthly Trend, I combine three pillars: delta (with a playbook that spans the 0.20–0.80 range), support levels on the S&P 500, and current volatility.
-In most months, I lean on the safer 0.50–0.60 zone, but I’m not afraid to move down the delta ladder and get more tactical when the market gives us a clear edge.
+In most months, I lean on the safer 0.50–0.60 zone for core income trades, but I’m not afraid to move down the delta ladder and get more tactical when the market gives us a clear edge.
 I only place one trade per month, typically using about 5% of the account, and I structure the spread so that when we’re right, we aim to earn roughly twice what we risk.
 You can see the full explanation and performance data here: Monthly Trend SPX Bull Put Spread Signals.

 Tags: Bull Put Spread